Detecting and Rectifying Noisy Labels: A Similarity-based Approach: Methodology

 Here, the kernel $\mathcal{K}^{(ij)}_{k=k'}$ ($\mathcal{K}^{(ij)}_{k\neq k'}$) represents the similarity between $\mathbf{x}^{(i)}$ and $\mathbf{x}^{(j)}$ when they share the same label (different labels).
 The model tends to overfit to the noisy label, resulting in higher similarity with the mislabeled class than the true class.
-This explains why mislabeled data points are often more similar to true class data points than data points in other classes.
+This analysis explains why mislabeled data points are often more similar to true class data points than data points in other classes.
+Note that the cosine similarity is a normalized inner product; hence, the analysis remains valid for cosine similarity.
+Last, in datasets with a larger number of classes (larger $N$), data points belonging to the same class tend to lie closer together within their respective subspaces.
+Consequently, similarity-based methods are expected to perform better in such settings.
+We provide empirical evidence supporting this claim in Section~\ref{sec:result}.